-Intensity Level Definitions Negligible: Effects to wilderness character or experience would be slight, and would be much localized in area and very short in duration (a day or less).
-The action would not cause a fundamental change in the character of wilderness.
-Minor: Effects to wilderness character or experience would be relatively small, and would be localized in area (within the route) or short in duration.
-The action would not cause a fundamental change in the character of wilderness.
-Moderate: Effects to wilderness character or experience, including the size of the area affected (several acres) and the duration would be intermediate.
-The action would not cause a fundamental change in the character of wilderness.
-Mitigation measures to offset adverse effects would probably be necessary and likely successful.
+Intensity Level Definitions Negligible:

+Effects to wilderness character or experience will be slight, and will be much localized in area and very short in duration (a day or less).
+The action will not cause a fundamental change in the character of wilderness.
+Minor: Effects to wilderness character or experience will be relatively small, and will be localized in area (within the route) or short in duration.
+The action will not cause a fundamental change in the character of wilderness.

+Moderate: Effects to wilderness character or experience, including the size of the area affected (several acres) and the duration will be intermediate.
+The action will not cause a fundamental change in the character of wilderness.
+Mitigation measures to offset adverse effects will probably be necessary and likely successful.

-Major: Effects to wilderness character or experience, including the size of the area affected (hundreds of acres) and the duration would be substantial.
-The action would cause a fundamental change in the character of wilderness.
-Mitigation to offset adverse effects would be needed, but its success not assured.
+Major: Effects to wilderness character or experience, including the size of the area affected (hundreds of acres) and the duration will be substantial.
+The action will cause a fundamental change in the character of wilderness.
+Mitigation to offset adverse effects will be needed, but its success not assured.